Github-Anderson/SI100B-Report/README.md

   <img src="img/Blur.png" style="zoom:12%;" />

   In addition, we make a little adjustment to the training data as well.
-Mentioned that the left half of the picture used for training is actually ***a little bit too illegible***, we only choose the right half as the training samples for ***avoiding the left half samples contamination the training model***.
+Mentioned that the left half of the picture used for training is actually ***a little bit too illegible***, we only choose the right half as the training samples for ***avoiding the left half samples contaminating the training model***.
 This adjustment works well, with the increase of roughly 20% in accuracy.
 That's why the training model used in the ***ultimate_code.ipynb*** is ***"OPENCV_data_Beta.npz"***.

 #### Problem 2: Camera initialization

 - **Description:** When attempting to initialize the newly installed camera on the Raspberry Pi, it consistently presents an ***'Failed to enable connection: Out of resources'*** error.
 Despite trying several solutions, the issue persists.
-- **Solution:** We eventually diagnosed the issue by running code `vcgencmd get_camera` in the terminal, which revealed `supported=1 detected=0`, means that the problem stemmed from ***poor camera connections***, preventing the initialization process.
+- **Solution:** We eventually diagnosed the issue by running code `vcgencmd get_camera` in the terminal, which revealed `supported=1 detected=0`, meaning that the problem stemmed from ***poor camera connections*** which can hold back the ***initialization process***.
 Once we powered down and reconnected the camera, the issue was resolved.

 #### Problem 3: Camera preview

 - **Description:** After writing the `camera.start_preview()` code, the Raspberry Pi, which should have initiated the camera preview, remained unresponsive without any error messages.
 Nevertheless, it executed the subsequent code without issues.
-- **Solution:** Unfortunately, despite our best efforts, including disabling the VNCServer, the problem persisted.
+- **Solution:** Unfortunately, despite our best efforts, including ***disabling the VNCServer***, the problem persisted.
 Consequently, we had to rely on blind navigation during the code testing phase.

 ### Thoughts and Inspirations